namenai/Aux-Mod-Changelogs/Helmets/README.md

 #### Conditions

-- **Must** meet one of the following.
+- **Must** meet one of the following to have a custom helmet.

 1. You are a Section Leader.
 Follow inbetween CP/CS rules, so 2-3 markings/color changes
 2. You are a Flight Commander.
-3. A member of Lightning CX-X ++
+3. A member of Lightning and CX-X+
-4. The design is minimal - change or addition has not altered the original.
+4. The design is minimal - change or addition has not altered the original base design.
 5. Not a cadet (Big Sad)

-If none of those are met, follow the guidelines below
+Follow these for rank based rules.

 | Rank             | Customization            |
 |------------------|--------------------------|